 Main Differences Between Shim and Washer

-- Shim is used to providing an even surface by filling the gaps, giving support to the structure whereas the washer is paired with a screw or bolt or nut to increase the durability of the system.
+• Shim is used to provide an even surface by filling the gaps and supporting the structure, whereas the washer is paired with a screw or bolt or nut to increase the system’s durability.

-- Shim has no specific type rather comes in different shapes, often instantly made considering the gap whereas washers come in three types depending on torque, rotation, friction, or vibration.
+• Shim has no specific type rather comes in different shapes, instantly made considering the gap, whereas washers come in three types depending on torque, rotation, friction, or vibration.

-- There is no specific year when the use of shim was first observed whereas washer is recorded to be used since 1346.
+• There is no specific year when the use of shim was first observed, whereas a washer has been recorded to be used since 1346.

 Piyush Yadav has spent the past 25 years working as a physicist in the local community.
 He is a physicist passionate about making science more accessible to our readers.
 He holds a BSc in Natural Sciences and Post Graduate Diploma in Environmental Science.
 You can read more about him on his bio page.